mrvladd-d/RAG-Challenge/README.md

 4. **Data Extraction**:

-   - Domain-specific extractors in `llm_service.py` parse each page's content
+   - Domain-specific extractors parse each page's content
    - Financial data, business operations, corporate actions, and leadership information are extracted into structured formats
    - A caching mechanism avoids redundant processing of the same queries